arborter/My-Operating-System/README.md

 # My-Operating-System

-This is an operating system I've designed for the 1.44 MB floppy disk.
+This is an operating system designed for a 1.44 MB floppy disk.
+It showcases fundamental concepts of low-level programming, including bootloader development, memory management, and hardware interfacing.
+The project is written in assembly language and aims to provide a practical understanding of how operating systems work at a fundamental level.